hashicorp/terraform-plugin-framework/README.md

 ## Go Compatibility

-Prior to its 1.0 release, this module will only support the latest released version of Go, and may use features and functionality introduced in that version of Go.
+This project follows the [support policy](https://golang.org/doc/devel/release.html#policy) of Go as its support policy.
+The two latest major releases of Go are supported by the project.

-Currently that means Go **1.17** must be used when building a provider with this framework.
+Currently, that means Go **1.17** or later must be used when including this project as a dependency.

 ## Getting Started